AdobeXD/plugin-samples/known-issues.md

 - Longer plugin command names may be truncated in the menu on Windows
   - Workaround: keep your plugin command names short!

+## Assets Panel

+- Plugins can modify the Assets panel contents while running in the background.
+Do not rely on this - in a future release, it will be blocked.
+Only make modifications to the document (including Assets panel) while the plugin is running a user-invoked command.

 ## User Interface

 - Checkboxes may fail to render correctly if in a scrollable container.
 To work around this issue, make sure the containing element has a background color. (`transparent` does not count; macOS only.)